avsaryagmur/GitHubGistsTestAutomation/README.md

 `yarn install`

+6. Create a file named "cypress.env.json" and fill your github credentials such as "cypress.example.env.json"

-6. Run all tests interactively:
+7. Run all tests interactively:

 `yarn cypress`